 Solution – Book a brake pad replacement at a local garage as soon as possible.
 You should also avoid driving your car as much as possible until your new brake pads are fitted.

 If your brakes look like this, you should think about buying replacement parts as soon as possible!

 When was the last time you had a brake check?
 If it was recently, the noise may be your new brakes bedding in.
 They take a little while to adjust, so it's normal to experience a small amount of noise after fitting.
 If you still notice squeaky brakes a few days after your fitting, they may be fitted incorrectly.

 Severity – Low if the noise goes away quickly, Medium if your new brakes are fitted incorrectly.

 Solution – Contact the garage who completed the brake check to get the problem sorted.

 What If I'm Still Unsure?

-If your noise doesn’t match any of those we’ve discussed above and you’re still worried about your squeaking brakes, you need to book a FREE visual inspection at a local garage to diagnose the issue.
-A specialist technician will inspect your brakes, find the cause of your problem and provide an affordable quote to get the problem fixed – and you’ll never pay a penny until after they’ve completed all the work!
+If your noise doesn’t match any of those we’ve discussed above and you’re still worried about your squeaking brakes, you need to book in with a local garage so that they can diagnose the issue.

 Squeaky brakes can be scary.
 At best, it’s nothing to worry about – but at worst it’s a life-threatening problem.
 Make sure you get the problem solved as quickly as possible to ensure your car is safe and gives you the peace of mind you deserve.